 Step 6.
 Link to less scripts and less third-party content

-Websites and blogs often use and rely on third-party content, like Google fonts, font systems like Font Awesome, analytics scripts like Google Analytics, social media scripts, and more.
+Websites and blogs often use and rely on third-party content, such as font systems like Google fonts or Font Awesome, analytics scripts like Google Analytics or Microsoft Clarity, social media scripts, and more.
 When your website loads, it has to communicate with, access, or download this third-party content, slowing down the page loading a touch.

 Therefore, if you’re chasing page speed numbers, try not to rely on many third-party scripts.
 As mentioned in step 4, using a caching plugin will help manage this script caching more efficiently.